Post-Divorce Modifications in VA

 Is Modification Possible After Your Divorce Case?

 After a divorce, the agreements which were once in your family’s best interest may no longer be the most appropriate path forward.
 Virginia courts recognize that situations are rarely static and may allow former spouses to seek modifications to previous court orders and arrangements.
 However, a court will not automatically approve changes and it is vital to understand the modification process as well as the qualifications for eligibility.

-At Malinowski Hubbard, PLLC, our Fairfax divorce lawyers focus exclusively on family law and can walk you through each step of the modification process to maximize the chances that a court will approve requested changes.
+At Malinowski Hubbard, our Fairfax lawyers focus exclusively on family law and divorce and can walk you through each step of the modification process to maximize the chances that a court will approve requested changes.

 The terms of a divorce which may be modified can include:

 Questions about Modifications?
 Contact our firm to speak with an attorney today.

 A post-divorce modification can refer to any action which changes the terms of a court order and how you seek a modification largely depends on the terms which you are attempting to change.
 A court will deny a modification unless a requesting party can show that a substantial change in circumstances has occurred since the date of the order that the party is seeking to have changed.